Minds On

 A country or person that sends settlers to form a colony.

-The act of coming to a new country or region.
+The act of coming to a new country or region to live permanently.

 The permanent shift of people from one country, region, or place to another for economic, political, environmental, religious, or other reasons.